-Input Undervoltage Lock Out (UVLO)
+Input Undervoltage Lockout (UVLO)

 The system must have a minimum VCC voltage to allow proper operation.
-This VCC voltage could come from either input adapter or battery, because a conduction path exists from the battery to VCC through the high-side NMOS body diode.
+This VCC voltage could come from either the input adapter or the battery, because a conduction path exists from the battery to VCC through the high-side NMOS body diode.
 When VCC is below the UVLO threshold, all circuits on the IC are disabled, and the gate-drive bias to ACFET and BATFET is disabled.
+ACFET is OFF and BATFET is ON.